 Even In Colorado, Employees May Be Terminated for Medical Marijuana Use In Violation of Company Drug Policy

 In Coats v.
 Dish Network, LLC, the Supreme Court of Colorado upheld an employer’s decision to terminate the employment of a quadriplegic employee who worked as a customer service representative and who held a state-issued license to consume medical marijuana.
-Coats, who had been confined to a wheelchair since his teenage years, tested positive for marijuana during a random … Continue Reading
+Coats, who had been confined to a wheelchair since his teenage years, tested positive for marijuana … Continue Reading

 Home Health Care Remains Affordable: New Companionship Exemption Rules Overturned